Shortest Paths without a Map, but with an Entropic Regularizer: Reductions and Applications

 \subsection{Reduction to evolving trees}

-The main result of this section, Theorem~\ref{thm: main layered}, is implied by the following reduction. \begin{lemma} Let $k\in\NN$, let $C = C(k)$, and let $\eps > 0$.
-Suppose that there exists a (pure, mixed, fractional, respectively) $C$-competitive strategy for the evolving tree game on binary trees of maximum depth $k$ that always pays a cost of at most $C\cdot (\opt + \eps)$.
-Then, there exists a (pure, mixed, fractional, respectively) $C$-competitive strategy for traversing width $k$ layered graphs with minimum non-zero edge weight at least $\eps$.\footnote{In particular, if the edges weights are integers, one can take $\eps = 1$.} \end{lemma}
+The following lemma is a more precise restatement of Theorem~\ref{thm:reductionShort} from the introduction.
+Combined with Theorem~\ref{thm:evolvingIntro}, it yields Theorem~\ref{thm:mainIntro}. \begin{lemma} Let $k\in\NN$ and $C = C(k)$.
+Suppose that there exists a (pure, mixed, fractional, respectively) $C$-competitive strategy for the evolving tree game on binary trees of maximum depth $k$.
+Then, there exists a (pure, mixed, fractional, respectively) $C$-competitive strategy for traversing width $k$ layered graphs. \end{lemma}

 \begin{proof} Consider at first fractional strategies.
 By Lemma~\ref{lm: fractional to mixed} and Corollary~\ref{cor: layered binary trees suffice}, we can restrict our attention to designing fractional strategies on width $k$ rooted layered binary trees with edge weights in $\{0,1\}$.
 Now, suppose that we have a fractional $C$-competitive strategy for the depth $k$ evolving tree game.
 We use it to construct a fractional $C$-competitive strategy for the traversal of width $k$ rooted layered binary trees as follows.
 To simplify the proof, add a virtual layer $-1$ containing a single node $p(a)$ connected to the source $a$ with an edge of weight $0$.
 We construct the layered graph strategy by induction over the current layer.
 Our induction hypothesis is that in the current state: \begin{enumerate} \item The evolving tree is homeomorphic to the layered subtree spanned by the paths from $p(a)$ to the nodes in the current layer. \item In this homeomorphism, $r$ is mapped to $p(a)$ and the leaves of the evolving tree are mapped to the leaves of the layered subtree, which are the nodes in the current layer. \item In this homeomorphism, each edge of the evolving tree is mapped to a path of the same weight in the layered subtree. \item The probability assigned to a leaf by the fractional strategy for the evolving tree is equal to the probability assigned to its homeomorphic image (a node in the current layer) by the fractional strategy for the layered tree. \end{enumerate}